GoogleCloudPlatform/cloud-bigtable-examples/README.md

 ## Dataflow
 * [Connector-Examples](java/dataflow-connector-examples) - Using the cloud dataflow connector for Bigtable, do write Hello World to two rows, Use Cloud Pub / Sub to count Shakespeare, and count the number of rows in a Table.
 * [Pardo-HelloWorld](java/dataflow-pardo-helloworld) - example of using Cloud Dataflow without the connector.
+* [dataflow-coinbase](java/dataflow-coinbase) - An end to end example that takes the last four hours of Bitcoin data and sends it to Google Cloud Dataflow, which process it and sends it to Google Cloud Bigtable.
+Then there is a Managed VM application that displays the data in an angularJS app.

 ## GoLang
 * [search](https://github.com/GoogleCloudPlatform/gcloud-golang/tree/master/examples/bigtable/search) - Create and search a Cloud Bigtable.